ksalzke/synced-preferences-for-omnifocus/README.md

 #### `.write (key, value)`

-Stores the specified key/value pair.
+Stores the specified key/value pair, or removes the pair if the value is null.

 #### `.remove (key)`